How Corporate Hospitality Planning Should Equal New Revenue

-In a country where more than 600,000 new business are started every year, it is crucial that sales-forward operations not only understand and appreciate their personal connections and favor banks – but that they optimize them.
+In a country where more than 600,000 new businesses are started every year, it is crucial that sales-forward operations not only understand and appreciate their personal connections and favor banks – but that they optimize them.

-We founded Best.Day.Ever. with the belief that each person in a given business situation has a specific “win” that needs to be delivered against for a deal to move forward.
+We founded Best.Day.Ever. with the belief that each person in a given business situation has a specific “win” that needs to be delivered for a deal to move forward.

-There is a period of diminishing returns to capitalize on the amount of good an event creates for your relationship equity.
-It’s important that each and every event your organization puts on accomplishes three things:
+There is a period of diminishing returns to capitalize on the amount of good an event creates for your business relationship equity.
+It’s important that each and every corporate event your organization puts on accomplishes three things:

-(1) The right people attend defined by their potential to impact your bottom line;
+(1) The right people attend defined by their potential to impact your bottom line